 If you know what you’re looking for at the grocery store, it can be easy to build the right habits and not need to have a breastfeeding diet plan or breastfeeding diet menu that you always have to refer back to.

 That said, it’s great to have a good strong push in the right direction.

-As promised, I wanted to take an in-depth look at the different types of food that will aid your AIMS at breastfeeding nutrition.
+As promised, let’s take an in-depth look at the different types of food that will aid proper breastfeeding nutrition.

 You can get protein from a wide variety of things, most of which will not surprise you.
 According to the US Government’s Health.gov census, we could all do with a little more variety in how we get our protein, specifically with increases to fish and legumes and nut/seed/soy proteins.

 Beef is a great and plentiful source of protein.
 Lean is better, so avoid fattier cuts or high-fat content ground beef.

 As always, make sure chicken is fully cooked by checking the inside at the thickest point.
 Somehow all chicken is created equally, so don’t bother wondering about fat content from one breast to another: chicken is chicken.
 Unless it’s not, in which case, it’s probably turkey.

 The ban or limitation on deli meats is officially lifted the moment you give birth!
 Whatever stomach bugs might have gotten into your baby through you during pregnancy cannot pass through breastmilk.